 During each run, up to 1 manoeuvre can be performed flipped.
 It will be rewarded with bonus points.
-If more than 1 manoeuvre is flown flipped, a warning will be given.
-The extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.
+If more than 1 manoeuvre is flown flipped, the extra manoeuvres will not be scored and their coefficients not taken into account for the determination of the average coefficient.
 All manoeuvres allowed to be flown flipped in Solo can be performed flipped in Synchro.

 If a flipped manoeuvre is to be performed, it must be one of the last 3 manoeuvres, and must be announced before the run by personally informing one of the judges, or, at the latest before take-off, by requesting the start marshal or drop master to inform the judges.